+We will continue to maintain our response standard of the first fire appliance arriving at the incident within 10 minutes on 75% of occasions.
 We will work with our partners to develop the most effective approach to resolving incidents that currently are not part of our statutory duties, through our targeted prevention activities and our response model.